w3c/PWETF/ReferencesAndResources.md

 This is a collection of references and resources that are useful for information about codes of conduct, diversity, inclusion, and equity.
 Please feel free to add to the list.
 Please include a brief description of the resource you provide.
 If you are interested in adding to this list, please create a pull request and tag @TzviyaSiegman, @lolaodelola. and @eoncins as reviewers.

+Please see our [Zotero library](https://www.zotero.org/groups/2864452/w3c_pwe/library) for the full list of resources.

 ## Educational Resources -- Race and Tech